 This session will explore key haematological disorders and the role of haematology across primary and secondary care, with a focus on supporting workforce capacity.
 Developed in collaboration with the British Society for Haematology.

-Speaker(s): Professor Domenico Girelli, Dr Jonathan Massie
+Speaker(s): Professor Domenico Girelli, Professor Cheng-Hock Toh FRCP, Dr Jonathan Massie

 Professor Domenico Girelli